ynput/OpenPype/website/docs/manager_ftrack_actions.md

 * Entity types: Task
 * User roles: All

-These actions *launch application with Pype initiated* and *start timer* for the selected Task.
+These actions *launch application with OpenPype initiated* and *start timer* for the selected Task.
 We recommend you to launch application this way.

 :::important
 Project Manager or Supervisor must set project's applications during project preparation otherwise you won't see them.